alexisvincent/systemjs-tools/README.md

 `yarn global add systemjs-tools`

-Navigate to your frontend root and initialise the config (or manually do this step)
+Navigate to your frontend root and initialise the config

 **THIS STEP DOESN't WORK YET, YOU NEED TO MANUALLY CREATE THE CONFIG**